Pulmonary Venous Hypertension (PVH): Your Guide | myPHteam

 Pulmonary Venous Hypertension vs. Pulmonary Arterial Hypertension: What’s the Difference?

-Medically reviewed by Steven C. Pugliese, M.D. — Written by Liz Aulino, Ph.D.
+Medically reviewed by Steven C. Pugliese, M.D.

 PVH (sometimes called postcapillary PH) is caused by diseases of the left side of the heart, such as left-sided heart failure or valve dysfunction.
-Alternately, PAH (sometimes called primary pulmonary hypertension or precapillary PH) is associated with right-sided heart diseases and has several origins.
+However, PAH (sometimes called primary pulmonary hypertension or precapillary PH) is associated with right-sided heart diseases and has several origins.

-Conversely, there are several types of PAH.
-In some cases, there is no identifiable cause.
-PAH can also be affected by other illnesses or by environmental or genetic factors.
+On the other hand, there are several types of PAH.
+In some cases, no cause can be identified, which is known as idiopathic PAH.
+Other types of PAH are associated with other illnesses or related to environmental or genetic factors.

 Associated PAH